Colorado

 Conclusion

 Now that the Supreme Court has overturned Roe, abortion will remain legal in Colorado.
-In 2022, Colorado enacted a statutory protection for abortion as a fundamental right.
+In 2022, Colorado enacted a statutory protection for abortion as a fundamental right and, in 2023, enacted a package of laws to expand access.
+In 2024, voters amended the Colorado Constitution to protect abortion rights.

 References